fontforge/fontforge.github.io/en-US/project/oldchangelog.md

     -   If the width of a glyph changed in the metrics view then that was not synchronized to dependent glyphs.
     -   Enforce the "Use My Metrics" bit of a reference.
-         In TrueType, if this bit is set on a reference then then width of the containing glyph will be the same as that of the reference.
+         In TrueType, if this bit is set on a reference then width of the containing glyph will be the same as that of the reference.
          So don't let the user change the width of such glyphs. (and add